 - The building of a physical tolerance

 - Experiencing withdrawal symptoms when opiate use is stopped suddenly

 - Physical symptoms like restricted pupils, excessive sweating, shallow breathing, and slurred speech

 - A lack of interest in hobbies and activities that were previously enjoyed

 - More time spent isolated from friends and family members

-If you believe that you or someone you love has been struggling with an opiate abuse disorder, reaching out for professional help is always a necessity.
-Opiate addiction is a cunning, baffling, and powerful disease, and it is one that cannot be effectively overcome without help.
+If you believe that you or someone you love has struggled with an opiate abuse disorder, reaching out for professional help is always necessary.
+Opiate addiction is a cunning, baffling, and powerful disease, and it cannot be effectively overcome without help.

 Garden State Treatment Center and Opiate Abuse Recovery